 Along with the "Heir to the Throne of Magic" title, Douglas Geoffrey inherited the Houdini-Hardeen show props.
-Thankfully, Hardeen did not stipulate Houdini's instructions to "burn and destroy" all his props following his death.
+Thankfully, Hardeen did not stipulate in his own Will Houdini's instructions to "burn and destroy" all his props following his death.
 The props Geoffrey decided not to use -- including most of the escape apparatus -- he sold off in the July 1945 issue of The New Conjurer's Magazine on behalf of Elsie Hardeen.
 Among the items listed was Hardeen's original Milk Can with an asking price of $500.
 (I believe this is the can currently on display as part of the Houdini Art and Magic exhibition.)
 One personal memento Geoffrey held onto was the monogramed pocket from the pajamas Houdini was wearing when he died.
 (Today it's in the collection of Arthur Moses.)
 He also wore Hardeen's masonic pin during performances.

-The Hardeen Jr. show, first billed as Houdini Lives Again! and co-starring magician Bob Sherman aka "Sherms", toured vaudeville and USO starting in 1945.
+The Hardeen Jr. show, first billed as Houdini Lives Again! and co-starring magician Bob Sherman aka "Sherms", toured vaudeville and with the USO starting in 1945.
 Featured in his act was The Flight of Time (advertised as "the last illusion invented by Houdini"); Mummy Case; Houdini Card Star; Nest of Boxes; and the Book of Life (the last effect invented by Hardeen).
 Even though his newspaper adverts sometimes featured escape imagery, the only "escape" he did was the substitution truck with handcuffs.
 At one point he was (unintentionally?) billed as "Houdini's nephew."